 With the decline of traditional marketing tactics like door-to-door salesmen and direct cold calling, it’s probably not much of a surprise companies are going to great lengths to secure your custom.
 As always, read the terms and conditions on your rental application to make sure you won’t soon be hounded by utility connection companies.

 Is a utility connection service worth it?

 Utility connection services are a pretty convenient way to hook up everything you need to move into your new home.
 They are usually a free service, and they remove much of the headache that can come with searching for the best electricity or internet plans.
 One simple phone call and you’re connected, just like that.

 However, you may not be getting the best deals, and you need to be aware of the business motives of these companies – often they favour particular providers, and do not provide a snapshot of the whole market.
 This means you might not be getting the plan that’s right for you.

 Using our comparison tool above, you’ll realise there are quite a few providers to choose from.
-This is especially the case in Victoria and New South Wales where the energy markets are totally deregulated and competition is fierce.
-Ask yourself, would that connection company want you to find the cheapest plan?
+It’s important to ask yourself, would that connection company want you to find the cheapest plan?
 Remember, they receive commission on the deals they make.

 A utility connection service is like buying a bag of chips from a petrol station.
 It may not be the cheapest option, but it is pretty convenient.
 But be aware you may be paying for this convenience in some shape or form, even if you say no to a connection service.
 There is strong merit to using a connection service, although you may be able to find better deals by doing a bit of your own research.